With my baby coming out soon (in 2015), I am reading a bit on Baby Bonus Scheme & Child Development Account.

 - The Baby Bonus Scheme consists of two components – a cash gift and a Child Development Account.

 - The parents will receive the cash gift in 5 installments spanning over 18 months.

 - Parents have 12 years to contribute savings into the CDA.
 The government will contributes to the savings in the following month, matching dollar-for-dollar the amount saved in the CDA which will be capped depending on the child’s order of birth.

-You can always deposit more (up to $36,000) into OCBC CDA to let compounding interest do its job.
-The interest is $720 per annum on $36,000 deposit.
-This $720 could really cover some major expenses.
+You can always deposit more into CDA to let compounding interest do its job.
+The interest is $300 per annum on a $20,000 deposit (POSB CDA).
+This $300 could really cover some major expenses.

 Out of the 5 ways listed in the article above, using the funds in CDA to pay for Medisave-approved Integrated Shield Plan is something I haven’t thought of.
 It makes sense actually.

 Our child will receive a Medisave Account with $4,000 from the government automatically upon registration of birth.
 The Medisave Account attracts 5% p.a. interest.
 Your child gets $200 interest for the $4000 inside their MA.
 For as long as possible, I would encourage you to let the 5% interest do its magic.
 Their MA could hit $10k if you let it compound annually at 5% for 20 years.